Understanding Long-Term Care

 Financial Reality: Can you afford enough home care hours to keep them safe?
 Is facility care sustainable long-term?

 Need personalized guidance?
 Umbra Health Advocacy’s experienced patient advocates can help you compare care options, find the right facility, navigate insurance and payment questions, and ensure smooth transitions.
+Our services may even be covered by your Medicare insurance benefit.
 Tell us how we can help.

 This guide was developed in consultation with Lori Maloney, a long-term care expert and Umbra Health Advocate specializing in senior care transitions, facility selection, and family caregiver support.